sagaofpls/sagaofpls.github.io/chapters/chapter-04-timeline.md

 Toward the ending of the 1970s, after a long simmering and cooking, Wold and his team arrive to a more defined framework.
 The set of algorithms have been polished and refined.
 Finally, the acronym "NIPALS" is shortened to "PLS", and the more or less uncoordinated types of models are reduced and emphasized to handle path models with latent variables indirectly observed.
 In other words, the other types of models, of a more econometric flavor (GEID, REID, etc) that previously overlapped NIPALS modeling become secondary topics within the PLS framework.

 Wold [@Wold1979] _Causal-Predictive Analysis of Problems with High Complexity and Low Information: Recent Developments of Soft Modeling_ is the first publication with all the elements of the basic design.
-This is the first time where Wold uses the definitive terminology that will prevail.
-More specifically, it is the first time that the terms "Mode A" and "Mode B"---for the two main types of weight relations---appear.
+This is the first time where Wold uses the definitive terminology that will prevail in his subsequent manuscripts.
+More specifically, it is the first time that the terms "Mode A" and "Mode B"---for the two main types to estimate the so-called weight relations---appear.

 Also in 1979 the LISREL-PLS meeting jointly organized by Karl Jöreskog and Herman Wold takes place in Cartigny, Switzerland.
 The proceedings of this meeting will be published in 1982 in the form of a two-volume book: the classic _Systems under indirect observation: Causality, structure, prediction_.

 The end of the 1970s decade sees the official presentation of the so-called __Basic Design__ for PLS path models.
-This is the what can be considered to be the _stable_ version and further discussed in (Wold1980a,Wold1982a,Wold1985a).
+This is the what can be considered to be the _stable_ version and further discussed in (Wold1980a, Wold1982a, Wold1985a).
 This is the basic method for PLS Path Analysis with Latent Variables, and it is the one on top of which all extensions and modifications are based on.
 Paraphrasing in marketing terms, the basic design is Wold's _minimal viable product_.

 -----